 Connecticut Wealth Management emerged in 2010 under the guidance of CEO Kevin C. Leahy.
-The 15-person staff of financial advisors includes certified financial planners (CFPs) and certified public accountants (CPAs).
+The team of financial advisors at the firm includes certified financial planners (CFPs) and certified public accountants (CPAs).

 As a fiduciary registered investment advisor (RIA), Connecticut Wealth Management is obligated by law to work in the client’s best interest.
 It runs one office headquartered in Farmington, Connecticut.

 Connecticut Wealth Management Client Types and Minimum Account Sizes

 Connecticut Wealth Management mostly works with individuals, including high-net-worth ones.
 It also provides services to some pension and profit-sharing plans, as well as businesses of all sizes and some charitable organizations.

 To open an account through Connecticut Wealth Management, you'll typically need a minimum investment of $1 million.
 This requirement can be waived depending on the scope of the engagement.

 Connecticut Wealth Management offers comprehensive financial planning for individuals.
 The firm can assist clients in several aspects of their financial life, including the following: